MR-Addict/mdbook-embedify/example/src/usage.md

 <!-- embed ignore end -->

-You can see some examples at examples section.
+You can see some examples at apps section.